gtabidze/BitCamp/README.md

 BitCamp aims to be like a local LambdaSchool.
 If something seems promosing for me on different directions, I alawys try to do it.
 I asked them to send me a copy of the syllabus and I would figure out myself to finish it.
+Let's see what it will be at the end.

 # Progress